 Look down the Loathe column.
 These are things to stop doing or delegate to someone else whenever possible.
 Rory Vaden, suggests these four options (in summary):

-- Delegate – Give to someone else on the team (or another team) that enjoys the task
+- Delegate/Teach – Give to/teach someone else on the team (or another team) that enjoys the task

 - Automate – When possible, systematize and organize without having your real-time involvement